The Learning Cluster for First-Year Students

-- Connect with faculty in an active and unique learning environment
+- Connects you with faculty in an active and unique learning environment

-- Connect with resources for academic and social success
+- Connects you with resources for academic and social success

-- Connect ideas from different classes to make sense in the real world
+- Connects ideas from different classes to make sense in the real world

 A Learning Cluster is when incoming students register for two classes as a cohort.
 Faculty teaching these classes will be working as a team, and the content and the assignments among the courses will be linked together.
 Participants register for:

 Researchers have found that when students participate in learning communities they establish meaningful friendships, are more likely to have strong academic and social experiences, are more likely to continue in college, and are better able to see how different courses connect with each other.

 Any first year student can, but not everyone.
 Space is limited to 40 students so participation is on a "first-come/first-served" basis.

 Besides classes, the Learning Cluster will have a number of outside-of-class experiences (and adventures!).
 Some of these will be evening activities or meals together, and doing things off campus.
 At the same time, the cluster can "save" time through shared assignments across classes, the benefit of outside activities for in-class work, and the nature of developing collaborative relationships for studying, checking notes, and working on assignments.

 What do Cluster students say?

 I really didn't know what to expect when I came here in August: who I would meet, what classes would be like, etc. The Cluster helped ease me into this whole new environment by giving me a group of people to identify with.
 Being with a set group of freshmen that shared my situation was comforting, and it lessened the shock of my first couple of months away from home. — Andrew